flowwer-dev/recap/README.md

 This action offers some premium features only for sponsors:

 * Disabling telemetry.
-* More comming soon.
+* More coming soon.

 The **suggested sponsorship is $20 USD / month**.
 However, if it's not possible for you or your organization, please consider supporting it with any amount you can.
 Even a one-time sponsorship will enable the Premium features and encourage the progress of this project.

-Beign a sponsor will also give you access to the premium features in all my [other projects](#related-projects).
+Being a sponsor will also give you access to the premium features in all my [other projects](#related-projects).

 Thanks for your support! 💙

-## Related projects
+## Related projects 🔥

 * **[Pull Request Stats](https://github.com/flowwer-dev/pull-request-stats)**: Github action to print relevant stats about Pull Request **reviewers**.